 Yes you CAN stop crossdressing.
-You can find a change in your desires.
-You can have self-control.
-You can save your marriage.
+You can experience some degree of change in your sexual desires and gender longings.
+You can experience self-control.
+You can keep your marriage.
 You can stop fantasizing about crossdressing.
 You can live as a man.
-You can still be happy.
+You can actually be happy living as a man, living as yourself.
 Change is possible.
 It is possible to stop crossdressing.
+You can find real lasting change as well as internal peace.

 Does it take hard work?
 Yes.
 But healing is possible.
-You can stop dressing like a woman.
-You can find real lasting change as well as internal peace.

 Yes change is possible but it is no easy road to follow.
 I was once free for three years and then slid back just before the pandemic.
 Initially the pandemic accelerated it, as I was bored.
 So underwear CD went up as did visits to fiction sites and fantasising.
 A few months ago wishing to I decided to quit (see other posts) and found this great website.
 As i think someone else said the act of stopping dressing is fairly easy, you just purge.
 I have done fairly well with the thought process as well by employing CBT techniques.
 However laying relaxing in the tub last night I just started playing with myself and the forced fem fantasy kicked in big style.
 Before completion I realised what I was doing and managed to stop by concentrating of a project I am planning.